Zuntan03/EasyWan22/README_en.md

 - Added `LoRA Presets`.
 There were LoRA connection issues as of yesterday.
 	- Increased presets to 5 types.
 - Fixed a bug where `ColorMatch` in `Refiner` stopped working.
+- Made it possible to choose between area-based and long-side specification for video size.

 ### 2025/08/09